 For new prospective clients, the comprehensive profile given to each contact provides a detailed background on that company and its staff.
 Affinity Alliances™ provides a reference point for mutual contacts to help assess any fallout from final funding decisions.

 Reports allow regular performance reviews and long-term reviews that help to gauge investment progress when working with existing Affinity clients.
-The generated Affinity reports can determine whether future funding would be wise based on company health.
+The generated reports can determine whether future funding would be wise based on company health.

 Through Affinity, venture capitalists can identify risks, quantify those risks, make an informed decision as to whether a risk is worth taking, and follow up through messaging with any venture capital fund partners.

 With over 1,800 customers across seventy countries, it is no secret that Affinity is one of the most robust platforms for venture capitalist relationship management.
-Affinity’s patented technology offers deal-driving insights and allows venture capitalists to find, manage, and close deals while building long-lasting professional relationships.
+It’s patented technology offers deal-driving insights and allows venture capitalists to find, manage, and close deals while building long-lasting professional relationships.